dotnetjunkie/blog/content/posts/meanwhile-on-the-query-side-of-my-architecture.md

 ---
 #### Steven - 15 September 12
 If you need to return data from commands, take a look at [this article](/blogs/p/data-commands).
-However, in the case of logging in a user, I don't think that's really suited for a command, since you are really asking a question here (while doing a side effect).
+However, in the case of logging in a user, I don't think that's really suited for a command, because you are really asking a question here (while doing a side effect).
 Instead, I would use an `IAuthorizationService` or something like that.

 ---
 #### Daniel Hilgarth - 11 June 13